chunghha/markdown_viewer/README.md

 cargo run -- --help

 # OR with Task
+# Run with default file
 task run

+# Run with a specific file
 task run -- README.md
+task run-release -- path/to/your/file.md

 # The application will load and display the Markdown file with full scrolling support
 ```